andresgongora/synth-shell/README.md

-### Manual instalation of individual scripts
-If you want to skip the above steps, and are only intereset in a very specific script, you can easily use it by its own.
-However, some scripts might source other scripts from the `bash-tools` folder, as they provided shared functioanlities to all scripts.
-If you are interested in a single script from my collection, check whether it depends on a common script, and copy the content of it into the script you want.
-Also, some script might depend on third party packages which might require your manual intervention.
-Check the content of each script for details.

 ### Uninstallation
 It's hard to say goodbye, but we had good times together, didn't we? :)
 Simply run the following commands and everything will be as before: